 - Enable operators to select

-- Smoke tests will fail if SSL/TLS is configured for your RabbitMQ cluster
+- Smoke tests fail if SSL/TLS is configured for your RabbitMQ cluster.

 nameis namespaced with